QLD GPS: BBC make their play for title as Churchie, Terrace and Toowoomba Grammar win

 By ANT BRAND

-Brisbane Boys College are refusing to get ahead of themselves despite anointing themselves as GPS First XV Premier favourites following a 45-6 Round Four annihilation of The Southport School.
+Brisbane Boys College are refusing to get ahead of themselves despite anointing themselves as GPS First XV Premier favourites following a 45-6 Round Four victory over The Southport School.

 The match was always going to be a key indicator as to both teams’ premiership credentials with the sides placed first (BBC) and third (TSS) respectively heading into the clash.